Chairman & Moderator:

 Vice-Chairman, Bennett Jones LLP

-Perry is a director of public and private companies and is a past member of the Alberta Securities Commission Advisory Committee.
-He is a past director of Alpine Canada, the governing body for alpine ski racing in Canada and is the Chair of WinSport, which manages the legacy assets and programs of the 1988 Calgary Winter Olympics.
-He is also a member of the Advisory Board of the Samara Centre for Democracy, a non-profit organization dedicated to strengthening Canada’s democracy.
+Perry is a director of public and private companies, a past member of the Alberta Securities Commission Advisory Committee and a past Co-Chair of the Pipestone Securities Law Conference.
+He is also a past director of Alpine Canada, the governing body for alpine ski racing in Canada, and is the current Chair of WinSport, which manages the legacy assets and programs of the 1988 Calgary Winter Olympics.
+He is a member of the Advisory Board of the Samara Centre for Democracy, a non-profit organization dedicated to strengthening Canada’s democracy.
 A former international ski racer, Perry remains active in skiing.

 Perry is a graduate of McGill University, BA (Economics), 1979, with great distinction, and Osgoode Hall Law School, LLB, 1982.

-He is a frequent speaker and has chaired national and international conferences on a variety of business law topics.
+He is a frequent speaker and has chaired national and international conferences on a variety of topics.
 Perry speaks French and German.